 From the earliest days of its adoption in embedded devices, Linux has had a number of alternative add-ons that give it real-time capabilities.
 Many of these have come and gone.
 None were ever deemed suitable for inclusion in the mainline.

-Another project, PREEMPT_RT, aims to produce a set of patches which add real-time support to the Linux kernel in a way which the kernel maintainers will accept for merging.
+Another project, PREEMPT_RT, aims to produce a set of patches that add real-time support to the Linux kernel in a way which the kernel maintainers will accept for merging.
 Much of that work has already been merged upstream.
 But recently, Thomas Gleixner, the project leader, suggested that the project was losing momentum and would likely finish in 2014, whether or not its final work is merged upstream.
-The problem isn't so much with the code, it's with the effort needed to maintain it in the longer term as the code touches much of the core kernel.
+The problem isn't so much with the code, it's with the effort needed to maintain it in the longer term since the code touches much of the core kernel.
 There is obviously reluctance to integrate any code if there aren't enough developers to look after it.
 It seems that the enthusiasm for improving real-time capabilities for the mainline Linux kernel still further is waning.
 So the question is: does real-time matter any more?

 What is real-time, anyway?